 OSHA fines Schaumburg company $86K for workplace safety issues – PREVENTABLE – Mercury Products Corp thought it was a great idea to save money and boost profits by just tossing new temporary employees onto the shop floor without training or proper supervision.
 What could go wrong with that?
 The result was 25 safety and health violations including a repeat violation for lack of training which they were also cited for in 2010.
 All this and only a proposed fine of $86,000 by OSHA.
 They also didn’t bother to protect temp and regular workers from moving machinery parts, issue PPE and exposed them to electrical hazards.
 Employees also weren’t trained about hazardous chemicals and their dangers or monitor employee exposure to hexavalent chromium a known carcinogen.

-Auburn plant, staffing agency cited by OSHA for safety concerns – PREVENTABLE – Some companies just treat temporary workers like they are nothing more then disposable tissues, just using and tossing.
-The only thing worse than that are the agencies who supply the grist for the mill.
-Take SCA Inc. for example, a auto parts manufacturer and their labor partner, Liberty Staffing LLC, as both were hit with 21 violations and get to share a proposed $158,000 fine.
-SCA has repeatedly had no problem placing temporary employees at risk of falls of at least ten feet while working on platforms without a ladder access gate or chain guard and failing to reduce the compressed air for cleaning to 30 pounds per square and both received 2 repeat violations each for not having standard railings on open sided floors and exposing workers to electrocution.
+Auburn plant, staffing agency cited by OSHA for safety concerns – PREVENTABLE – Some companies just treat temporary workers like they are nothing more than disposable tissues, just using and tossing.
+The only thing worse than that is the agencies who supply the grist for the mill.
+Take SCA Inc. for example, an auto parts manufacturer and their labor partner, Liberty Staffing LLC, as both were hit with 21 violations and get to share a proposed $158,000 fine.
+SCA has repeatedly had no problem placing temporary employees at risk of falls of at least ten feet while working on platforms without a ladder access gate or chain guard and failing to reduce the compressed air for cleaning to 30 pounds per square and both received 2 repeat violations each for not having standard railings on open-sided floors and exposing workers to electrocution.
 Surprise, surprise SCA was cited for the same hazards in 2010 and 2011.
 Any temporary agency that does not check the safety conditions of the company where they’re placing human beings for jobs and also offer it’s own training on hazards is NOT WORTH your time.
 They’re getting paid for placing you whether you lose a limb or your life.
 Find another Temp agency, one that cares about YOU as a person.

 Norfolk firm faces proposed OSHA penalties – PREVENTABLE – Here is a third story where the employee finally had enough and filed a complaint with OSHA.
 You have the right to work in a safe workplace.
-Unfortunately an employee of MP Global Products probably complained to management about the conditions and was told either thanks for the input and nothing changed, or just shut-up.
+Unfortunately, an employee of MP Global Products probably complained to management about the conditions and was told either thanks for the input and nothing changed, or just shut up.
 It takes guts to do the right thing.
 OSHA found 11 serious safety violations with a proposed $54,000 fine.
 The president of MP Global took the high ground and said sometimes, accidents happen that aren’t the company’s fault.
 Really?
 Who’s fault is exposing workers to amputation hazards with no adequate guarding of moving machinery parts?
 Who failed to protect workers from fire, deflagration and explosion hazards because they allowed the use of unapproved equipment?
-Who didn’t want to establish a fire brigade?
+Who didn’t want to establish the fire brigade?
 Who exposed workers to fall hazards of up to 12 feet with unguarded stairs and platforms?
 Who failed to properly dispose of regulated waste?
 The company that’s who!
 I suggest sir that you get up from behind your desk and walk around your facility, you obviously have no clue what’s going on.
 Try hiring people with better leadership qualities than beating rhythm for the galley slaves.

 South Haven company earns safety award – SAFETY WINNER – Albemarle Corporation has been awarded the Michigan Voluntary Protection Program Star Award.
 Congratulations.
 It can be done.